wooorm/franc/readme.md

     languages
 3.  **franc** has a CLI

-† - Based on the [UDHR][], the most translated document in the world.
+† - Based on the [UDHR][], the most translated copyright-free document in the world.

 ## What’s not so cool about franc?